-The Council's policy, adopted in its first plan, is that fuel switching is not conservation under the Northwest Power Act, which defines conservation as the "more efficient use of electricity."
+The Council's policy, adopted in its first plan, is that fuel switching is not conservation under the Northwest Power Act, which defines conservation as "any reduction in electric power consumption as a result of increases in the efficiency of energy use, production, or distribution."
 Further, the Council has determined, on the basis of its prior analysis, that fuel choice markets are reasonably competitive and that those markets should be allowed to work without interference.
 Thus, the current Council policy, which has been reaffirmed in each of past three plans, is: